ksmera01/ReadMe-Generator/README.md

   ## Instructions

-  - This application will run through the command line using node.js
+  - This application will run through the command line using node.js.
+Please see installation instructions above for more information.

   ## License